YA Apprenticeship 2025: Kispiox Valley, BC – WoodGrain Farm

 With a background in Biology, Jolene has done fieldwork in Northern Alberta, the Yukon and the Cascade mountains.
 With a growing interest in food, she shifted to a Masters project looking at insect pests in Organic apple orchards.
 This journey into agriculture led her to WoodGrain Farm, where she shifted her focus from crops to seeds.
 Growing seed crops also means being part of a growing network of seed savers and keeping seeds in joining the BC Eco Seed Co-op, to work with farmers across the province to increase the quantity and quality of seed grown in the province.

-Jolene would be the main mentor as Jonathan is going to be focused on building a house this summer.
+Jolene would be the main farm mentor as Jonathan’s focus is on milling lumber, maintenance, and building projects.
 Jonathan will provide mentorship with animals, grain and carpentry/building as projects come about.

 For the past dozen years, Jonathan has been fully immersed in small-scale organic farming and homesteading in the Kispiox Valley, growing vegetables for two community farmers’ markets; heirloom grains to mill into flour; lamb, pork and poultry; and milking the cow every morning.
 Prior to this, Jonathan is an accomplished red seal baker and grain miller.